 This view displays a table with the following details: Hostname, Username, Software, Version, CVE, CVS, Date, and Status.

-This view displays a table with the following details: Hostname, Username, and Patches per Endpoint. - Assets
+This view displays a table with the following details: Hostname, Username, and Patches per Endpoint. -

 The Asset view displays a list of all the 3rd Party Applications that are installed on all the endpoints that run the HEIMDAL Agent in your organization (no matter if the 3rd Party Applications are monitored by the HEIMDAL Agent or not).
 The detection is made in the following Windows Registries paths (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall, HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Uninstall, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall, HKEY_CURRENT_USER\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall).
-The table includes the following information: Application Name, Version, GUID, Installed Endpoints, Hostname (visible in the Non-Stacked view), Installed Server, Username (visible in the Non-Stacked view), Machine Type (visible in the Non-Stacked view), Uninstallable (3rd Party Applications that can be uninstalled by the HEIMDAL Agent), Supported (3rd Party Applications that are installed and updated through the HEIMDAL Agent), and Date and Time (visible in the Non-Stacked view).
+The table includes the following information: Application Name, Version, GUID, Installed Endpoints, Hostname (visible in the Non-Stacked view), Installed Server, CVSS, Username (visible in the Non-Stacked view), Machine Type (visible in the Non-Stacked view), Uninstallable (3rd Party Applications that can be uninstalled by the HEIMDAL Agent), Supported (3rd Party Applications that are installed and updated through the HEIMDAL Agent), and Date and Time (visible in the Non-Stacked view).
 The Hide Microsoft Products radio button allows you to hide the Microsoft products from the Assets view.
 The Filters functionality allows you to filter entries by Monitored and Not Monitored applications.
 This view filters the data by the client (device) information's last seen status instead of the install/update time of a 3rd Party Application.

 Selecting one or multiple 3rd Party Applications allows you to: